Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_death_notifier_enable                   1       // Whether the name and role of a player's killer should be shown to the victim ttt_smokegrenade_extinguish                 1       // Whether smoke grenades should extinguish fire ttt_player_set_color                        1       // Whether player colors are set each time that player spawns
+ttt_death_notifier_enable                   1       // Whether the name and role of a player's killer should be shown to the victim ttt_smokegrenade_extinguish                 1       // Whether smoke grenades should extinguish fire ttt_player_set_color                        1       // Whether player colors are set each time that player spawns ttt_dna_scan_on_dialog                      1       // Whether to show a button to open the DNA scanner on the body search dialog
 ```

 Thanks to [KarlOfDuty](https://github.com/KarlOfDuty) for his original version of this document, [here](https://github.com/KarlOfDuty/TTT-Custom-Roles/blob/patch-1/README.md).